-Note that even though there exists a solution of the Yang--Baxter equation for arbitrary values of the parameter $\beta$ of the Brauer algebra, one cannot define a corresponding Markov process, as was the case at $\beta=1$.
+Even though there exists a solution of the Yang--Baxter equation for arbitrary values of the parameter $\beta$ of the Brauer algebra, one cannot define a corresponding Markov process, as was the case at $\beta=1$ (the integrable transfer matrix does not possess the Markov property, and therefore one does not expect the ground state to be simple).
 One can however introduce a $q$KZ equation and try to look for certain polynomial solutions which would generalize the equilibrium vector of the Markov process at $\beta=1$.
 This provides a much more natural framework to study the Brauer loop scheme, and is what is considered in the present work.
 The parameter $\beta$ can be thought as yet another enlargement of the torus action (the additional circle action was in fact mentioned in the last section of \cite{KZJ}).